PERLUR/odoo-l18n-cs/README.md

 Please contact them directly for support not obtained thru Odoo ticketing system after package purchase on [Odoo Marketplace](https://www.odoo.com/apps) or for specific terms & conditions of your support.

-You can also request support during Odoo assesment, training, implementation and lifecycle support if you're running your local instance of Odoo.
+You can also request support during Odoo assesment, training, implementation and production including upgrades if you're running your local instance of Odoo.

 ## Modules
 You can support the project by buying the modules on [Odoo Marketplace](https://www.odoo.com/apps) or directly from Contributors.